On this page

 #Technical rejections

-- Failing to provide a photocopy of a valid photo ID when required.
+- Failing to provide a copy of a police report when one exists.

 - Ensure form edition is current